DylanO03/labreport5/index.md

      are all that is needed to replicate and "fix" this bug, given you use the repo I provided.
 What seemed
      tricky about this bug is that it's easy to miss as it isn't blatently wrong, and the way it appears
      is without a true error, just misbehavior.</p>
+     ---
+     ---
+# Reflection
+---
+  I didn't even know what a bash file was before we covered it, and using it to run command line arguments
+  in a neat package is cool.
+And two things that I think are really cool, I learned today in section, where
+  we can actually debug in gui in VScode, which seems so much better than jdb, and being able to add copilot
+  ai to help with coding within my files seems incredibly helpful.